 Recruitment is the one area that has been considering the experience of the user for a while now.

-The job market is currently a buyer’s market, so hiring teams have put a lot of effort into crafting great hiring experiences and getting feedback from the user (the potential new hire) along the way.
+The battle for top talent is real, so hiring teams have put a lot of effort into crafting great hiring experiences and getting feedback from the user (the potential new hire) along the way.

 The part we need to look at is what happens after they join.
-How can we, as employers, continue to build an experience that delights our users?
+How can we as employers continue to build an experience that satisfies our users?

 I’ve been involved in the People world for around 20 years, most recently within tech businesses.

-I’ve spent years learning how to enable HR professionals and People and Talent teams to be successful in their roles, often by taking inspiration from the way other teams were using innovation tools to build tech products.
+I’ve spent years learning how to enable HR professionals and talent teams to be successful in their roles, often by taking inspiration from the way other teams were using innovation tools to build tech products.

-Employee journey mapping is one such tool I’ve adapted to help organizations create a better employee experience.
+Employee journey mapping is one such tool I’ve adapted to help organizations improve their processes and create a better employee experience.

 What is employee journey mapping?